-Identification and disclosure of related parties was a significant area of focus and hence considered it as a Key Audit Matter.
+Identification and disclosure of related parties was a significant area of focus and hence is considered a Key Audit Matter.

-- Evaluated the design and tested the operating effectiveness of controls over identification and disclosure of related party transactions. - Obtained a list of related parties from the Company's management and traced the related parties to declarations given by directors, where applicable, and to Note 49 of the standalone Ind AS financial statements. - Read minutes of the meetings of the Board of Directors and Audit Committee and traced related party transactions with limits approved by Audit Committee / Board. - Read declarations of related party transactions given to the Board of Directors and Audit Committee. - Verified the disclosures in the standalone Ind AS financial statements for compliance with Ind AS 24.
+- Evaluated the design and tested the operating effectiveness of controls over identification and disclosure of related party transactions. - Obtained a list of related parties from the Company's management and traced the related parties to declarations given by directors, where applicable, and to Note 50 of the standalone Ind AS financial statements. - Read minutes of the meetings of the Board of Directors and Audit Committee and traced related party transactions with limits approved by Audit Committee / Board. - Read declarations of related party transactions given to the Board of Directors and Audit Committee. - Verified the disclosures in the standalone Ind AS financial statements for compliance with Ind AS 24.

-Merger of Sun Pharma Global FZE (as described in Note 54(12) of the standalone Ind AS financial statements)
+Assessment of recoverable amount of Investment in Sun Pharma Holdings, Mauritius (as described in Note 55(2a) of the standalone Ind AS financial statements)